THOMASELOVE/431-classes-2024/projectA/projectA_teams.md

 Submitting Author <br /> *Partner (if any)* |  Project Title :-----------------: | :----------------------------------------------------------------------
-Saar Anis | Impact of Insufficient Sleep on Mental Health among Adults: CHR 2024 Data Brooke Bhattacharya <br /> Veda Machiraju | Analysis of Health and Socioeconomic Disparities Across 320 U.S. Counties Kelly Bowen | Exploring the Link Between Air Pollution Exposure and Obesity in the CHR 2024
+Haley Altadonna | Analyzing Health and Social Outcomes of U.S. Counties Using CHR Data Saar Anis | Impact of Insufficient Sleep on Mental Health among Adults: CHR 2024 Data Brooke Bhattacharya <br /> Veda Machiraju | Analysis of Health and Socioeconomic Disparities Across 320 U.S. Counties Kelly Bowen | Exploring the Link Between Air Pollution Exposure and Obesity in the CHR 2024